MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/firstline-worker-features-coming-to-teams.md

 Due to a limitation on customizations and the unique platform structure in Teams, the following features will not be available in Teams:

 - Flow connectors
-- Shifts or StaffHub access for non-AAD users
+- Shifts or StaffHub access for non-Azure Active Directory (Azure AD) users
 - Conditional access for StaffHub
 - Intune MAM for StaffHub*
 - Adding employee resources for your organization**